 Since launch, the Chandra aimpoint has been drifting in the SIM [-Y,-Z] direction.
-Figures 2 - 5 show the aimpoint (with zero offset) positions of all the Chandra observations with nominal SIM-Z positions on all four detectors in chip coordinates as a function of time since launch.
+Figures 3 - 6 show the aimpoint (with zero offset) positions of all the Chandra observations with nominal SIM-Z positions and without gratings, on all four detectors in chip coordinates as a function of time since launch.
 It is seen that the aimpoint is drifting in the SIM [-Y,-Z] direction from 1999 until the beginning of year 2011.
 The two sudden large jumps in June 2003 and November 2006 are due to the ACA cool-down.
 In early 2011, the aimpoint drift reversed its direction, especially after the safemode in July 2011.
 In early 2012, the aimpoint drift is reversed again, back to its original trend in the SIM [-Y,-Z] direction.
-Note that there appears to be an increasing trend in the short-term fluctuations of the aimpoint position.
+Note also the trend of increasing short-term fluctuations of the aimpoint position, presumably due to the decreasing thermal stability in the ACA housing.